glimpse-project/glimpse-training-data/README.md

     --start 20 \
     --end 25
 ```
+_Note: the limited `--start` and `--end` range is just for a quick test; you
+wouldn't pass these for a full training run_

 # Render Training Images

 *Note: before rendering you must pre-load some motion capture data as described
 above*

-The units used for specifying what to render are the sequential indices for
+The units often used for limiting what to render are the sequential indices for
 mocap files tracked within `mocap/index.json`, the same as used for pre-loading
 data.
+If no `--start` and `--end` range is given then the default behaviour will be to
+preload all mocap sequences.
+Alternatively it's also possible to select what
+to render using `--name-match` and optionally filter out sequences e.g. by tag
+using `--tags-blacklist` or `--tags-whitelist`

 A small number of images can be rendered as follows: